WebAssembly/design/Modules.md

 ## Initial state of linear memory

-A module will contain a section declaring the heap size (initial and maximum size allowed by `sbrk`) and the initial contents of memory (analogous to `.data`, `.rodata`, `.bss` sections in native executables).
+A module will contain a section declaring the linear memory size (initial and maximum size allowed by `sbrk`) and the initial contents of memory (analogous to `.data`, `.rodata`, `.bss` sections in native executables).

 ## Code section